pinellolab/CRISPResso2/README.md

 --fastq_output: If set, a fastq file with annotations for each read will be produced. (default: False)

+--bam_output': If set, a bam file with alignments for each read will be produced.
+Setting this parameter will produce a file called 'CRISPResso_output.bam' with the alignments in bam format.
+If the `bowtie2_index` is provided, alignments will be reported in reference to that genome.
+If the `bowtie2_index` is not provided, alignments will be reported in reference to a custom reference created by the amplicon sequence(s) and written to the file 'CRISPResso_output.fa'. (default: False)

+-x or --bowtie2_index: Basename of Bowtie2 index for the reference genome.
+Optionally used in the creation of a bam file.
+See `bam_output`. (default: '')

 --keep_intermediate: Keep all the intermediate files (default: False)

 --dump: Dump numpy arrays and pandas dataframes to file for debugging purposes (default: False)